Yquetzal/ccs2021/ONLINE.md

 Zoom sessions are protected by a password, that all registerd attendees will receive by e-mail.

 ## Attending online talks:
-The link to attend each session can be found below.
+The links to attend each session can be found below.
+Note that they will be active only when the sessions start.

 ## Gather.town
 Gather.town is a way to recreate the social aspect of conferences in an online setting.
 You can join the gather.town space of CCS2021 by following this link (Coming Soon).